mirandajaorenzo26/todo-list/README.md

 ### What I learned

-- I've learned more about the basics of React, and it enhance my understanding of React Hooks and Components.
-- This app enhance my tailwind skills.
+- I have gained a better understanding of the fundamentals of React, which has helped me to better grasp the concepts of React Hooks and Components.
+Moreover, through using this app, I have also been able to improve my skills with tailwind.

 ## Author